-Keyword Default Description febe "" Process only data with a certain frontend-backend name (e.g., 'S60mm-XFFTS'), "" means all baseband "" Process only data with specified baseband number (e.g., 1), "" means all fswFold True TODO regridMethod "fft" TODO averMethod "mean" Allows to specifiy the averaging-method ('mean' or 'median', the latter might help with RFI) skipDumps (2, 0) Allows to skip dumps at beginning/end of a subscan.
-At the beginning, the telescope sometimes is not yet fully on-source. reverseArrayOrientation False shiftFFTSRefChannel False Before February 2011 the reference channel of the FFTS was wrong (in Fits header) and has to be shifted by +0.5 channels if the spectrum was not flipped, otherwise -0.5 channels. autoLsrCorr True
+Keyword Default Description febe "" Process only data with a certain frontend-backend name (e.g., 'S60mm-XFFTS'), "" means all baseband "" Process only data with specified baseband number (e.g., 1), "" means all fswFold True The pipeline does the frequency switch folding operation (you really want this and not let Class do it).
+See About Bandpass Ghosts. regridMethod "fft" Which regrid algorithm to use for frequency shifting.
+The default ('fft') algorithm is fast and is the only which doesn't lower spectral resolution.
+However, ringing effects might occur.
+This is because the FFTS spectra are not fully-sampled in the strict sense of Shannon(-Nyquist)s sampling theorem.
+Ringing usually occurs when strong narrowband features are present.
+Other methods include 'gaussian' (for a convolution based approach) and scipy's regrid algorithms: 'linear', 'nearest', 'zero', 'slinear', 'quadratic', 'cubic'. averMethod "mean" Allows to specifiy the averaging-method ('mean' or 'median', the latter might help with RFI) skipDumps (2, 0) Allows to skip dumps at beginning/end of a subscan.
+At the beginning, the telescope sometimes is not yet fully on-source. reverseArrayOrientation False The latter function additionally flips the data arrays for the following reduce operations, in case the IF flip was wrongly applied (usually happens only if testing new stuff). shiftFFTSRefChannel False Before February 2011 the reference channel of the FFTS was wrong (in Fits header) and has to be shifted by $+0.5$ channels if the spectrum was not flipped, otherwise $-0.5$ channels.
+See also the News section. autoLsrCorr True Per default the class pipeline attempts to correct the data for LSR Doppler shifts (due observer motion w.r.t. the LSR) if not already accounted for by hardware (LO tuning).
+If you really wanted a fixed-frequency setup (e.g., for system testing) you can disable automatic correction with this keyword.